strmande/PACMAN_GAME/README.md

  ***Set up***

 Download the project which also include the libraries needed to run the game.
+- Extract PACMAN_GAME
-Extract PACMAN_GAME and create a new project for mason in your IDE.
-Extract both j3dlibs.zip and libraries.zip and add their files as User libraries in your IDE.
-Import mason folder into your IDE and build path to user libraries added.
+- Extract both j3dlibs.zip and libraries.zip and add their files as User libraries in your IDE.
+- Create a new java project called mason in your IDE.
+Then import source code from mason (from PACMAN_GAME folder) and build path to User libraries added.

 ***Testing the added features***

-After importing the project into your IDE
-- Open the mason folder, then go to src
+- Open mason folder, then go to src
-- in src, open sim.app.pacman, then select SetupGUI.java and then run it in your IDE
+- in src, open sim.app.pacman, then select SetupGUI.java and then run it
+- Select options (from new added features) in the setup game menu then click start

 Enjoy the game!